kestra-io/docs/content/docs/15.how-to-guides/namespace-variables-vs-kvstore.md

   region: us-east-1
 ```

-You may notive that the Variables can be defined using the uppercased `SNAKE_CASE` convention, as well as `camelCase` or any other convention you prefer.
+You may notice that the Variables can be defined using the uppercased `SNAKE_CASE` convention, as well as `camelCase` or any other convention you prefer.

 Storing those values as Variables in a namespace allows you to:
 1. Set them once by a DevOps engineer or a system administrator.